Notre Dame Catholic College, Liverpool: Comprehensive

 The sisters did not move out of the building until 1978 due to the expansion and the intake of the school building, and the school building also followed this expansion to pave the way for the institution to become an all-girls comprehensive school in 1983, which also tallied with the amalgamation of both St John's Secondary Modern School and St Catherine's Secondary Modern School to form Notre Dame High School in the same year.

-In 2001, the school inserted the word 'Catholic' into its title to become Notre Dame Catholic High School, but 2002 saw the school become a specialist 'Performing Arts College' – returning the institution to a College as it once originally was.
+In 2001, the school added the word 'Catholic' to its title to become Notre Dame Catholic High School, but in 2002 it became a specialist Performing Arts College.

-The former all girls College started to accept boys into Year 7 from September 2012.
-Boys are already enrolled into Sixth Form.
-From September 2012, the royal blue uniform will change to all grey.
+The former all-girls' college started to accept boys into Year 7 from September 2012.
+Boys were already enrolled in the sixth form.

-In September 2013, the College moved to a new, state-of-the-art building next to Everton Park sports centre on Great Homer Street as part of the wider Project Jennifer scheme.
-Construction began on the new building in July 2012.
+In September 2013, the college moved to a new building next to Everton Park sports centre on Great Homer Street as part of the wider Project Jennifer scheme.
+Construction had begun on the new building in July 2012.

-On 2 September 2014 part of the old Notre Dame building was set a light.
-The fire started in the old sports hall.

-Academic performance

-The College achieved a 100% A-Level pass rate in 2010/2011 and will be enrolling girls and boys from September 2012.